L. S. Lowry: Works

 Lowry's work is held in many public and private collections.
 The largest collection is held by Salford City Council and displayed at The Lowry.
 Its collection has about 400 works.
 X-ray analyses have revealed hidden figures under his drawings – the "Ann" figures.
-Going to the Match is owned by the Professional Footballers' Association (PFA) and is displayed at The Lowry along with a preparatory pencil sketch.
+Going to the Match, formerly owned by the Professional Footballers' Association (PFA), is displayed at The Lowry along with a preparatory pencil sketch.

 The Tate Gallery in London owns 23 works.
 The City of Southampton owns The Floating Bridge, The Canal Bridge and An Industrial Town.
 His work is featured at MOMA, in New York City.
 The Christchurch Art Gallery Te Puna o Waiwhetu in Christchurch, New Zealand has Factory at Widnes (1956) in its collection.
 The painting was one of the gallery's most important acquisitions of the 1950s and remains the highlight of its collection of modern British art.

 In the early days of his career Lowry was a member of the Manchester Group of Lancashire artists, exhibiting with them at Margo Ingham's Mid-Day Studios in Manchester.
 He made a small painting of the Mid-Day Studios which is in the collection of the Manchester City Art Gallery.

 During his life Lowry made about 1,000 paintings and over 8,000 drawings.